 Get up close to our Jerseys being milked every afternoon in the milking parlour, play in the Hay Play Barn, discover the wildlife on our Farm Trail and pick a beautiful memento of your visit in Skies and Scarecrows, our stylish country gift shop.

-Open 7 days/week all year round
+Open 7 days a week, all year round

 Rathfinny Wine Estate